Wound Healing Center

 - Bio-engineered tissue substitutes

 Our center is staffed with a unique team of care providers dedicated to healing chronic and acute wounds.
+Our team includes a full-time wound and Ostomy clinic specialist, Krystal Washinton, CNS.
 The causes of open sores are complex and our group represents expertise in all of the major areas necessary to handle your particular circumstances and challenges.

 Finding the right treatment could be as simple as changing a medication, but other circumstances may involve further evaluation.
 Whatever it takes for healing to occur, we’re equipped and staffed to make it happen.